Skip to main content

 The Company adopts and promotes the following main principles of conduct that must inform its activities related to the use of digital technology:

-(i) Continuity of operations: ensure the continuity of operations that guarantee the provision of services, applying standards of high availability and resilience, developing business continuity, contingency and disaster recovery plans, all in accordance with the Corporate Security Policy, the Operational Resiliency Policy, the General Risk Control and Management Foundations of the Iberdrola Group and the Digital Technology Risk Guidelines and Limits, approved by the Board of Directors.
+(i) Continuity of operations: Endeavour to ensure the continuity of operations that procure the provision of services, applying standards of high availability and resilience, developing business continuity, contingency and disaster recovery plans, all in accordance with the Security Policy, the Operational Resiliency Policy, the General Risk Control and Management Foundations of the Iberdrola Group and the Digital Technology Risk Guidelines and Limits, approved by the Board of Directors.

-(ii) Operational efficiency: ensure that IT and OT assets operate with the utmost efficiency, optimising personal and material resources and their costs during the asset life cycle, based on reliable processes and technologies that secure high availability of facilities, applying the best practices and recognised standards.
+(ii) Operational efficiency: Push IT and OT assets to operate with the utmost efficiency, optimising personal and material resources and their costs during the asset life cycle, based on reliable processes and technologies that secure high availability of facilities, applying the best practices and recognised standards.

-(iv) Technological and life cycle innovation: promote guidelines for the secure design, planning, implementation, operation, decommissioning and replacement of IT and OT equipment and systems.
+(iv) Technological innovation and life cycle: Promote principles for the secure design, planning, implementation, operation, decommissioning and replacement of IT and OT equipment and systems.

-(vi) Training and education: promote the appropriate preparation and training of planners, developers, maintenance personnel and users of digital technology, based on their profile, to understand the risks associated with this technology.
+(vi) Training and awareness-raising: Encourage the appropriate preparation and training of planners, developers, maintenance personnel and users of digital technology, based on their profile, to understand the risks associated with this technology.

 4. Group-level Coordination: the Digital Technology Governance Model

-A Digital Technology Governance Model shall be established at the Group level in accordance with the provisions of this Policy, in which the methodologies, procedures and tools required for the companies of the Group to have a common model shall be set forth.
+A Digital Technology Governance Model shall be established at the Group level in accordance with the provisions of the Ethical and Basic Principles of Governance and Sustainability of the Iberdrola Group, the Foundations for the Definition and Coordination of the Iberdrola Group and this Policy, setting forth the methodologies, procedures and tools required for the companies of the Group to have a common model that allows them to comply with the main principles of conduct.

-The Resources and Services Division (or such division as assumes the powers thereof at any time), through the Security, Resilience and Digital Technology Committee (or such committee as assumes the powers thereof at any time), shall supervise the establishment of the aforementioned Digital Technology Governance Model.
+The Resources and Services Division (or such division as assumes the powers thereof at any time), through the Security and Resilience Committee (or such committee as assumes the powers thereof at any time), shall supervise the establishment of the aforementioned Digital Technology Governance Model.

 Similarly, the Resources and Services Division, through the Security, Resilience and Digital Technology Committee (or such committee as assumes the powers thereof at any time), shall coordinate with any security, resilience and digital technology committees that may be created at the country subholding companies or, in the absence thereof, with the corresponding divisions of the Group’s companies that assume the powers thereof at any time, in order to ensure an appropriate and consolidated level of maturity of the Digital Technology Governance Model.